TahmidaMuna/csc7644-final-project-Muna/README.md

 This is the final project for **CSC 7644: Applied LLM Development** at Louisiana State University.

 Louisiana oil and gas companies regularly commit CSR (Corporate Social Responsibility) budgets to community recovery after major disasters such as hurricanes, floods, and winter storms.
-Today, allocation decisions rely on proximity to company facilities, media coverage, or informal networks — none of which systematically identifies the communities with the greatest objective need.
+Today, allocation decisions rely on proximity to company facilities, media coverage, or informal networks, none of which systematically identifies the communities with the greatest objective need.

 This project builds an **agentic LLM application** that turns that subjective process into a transparent, data-driven one.
 Given a FEMA disaster declaration number as input, the agent automatically identifies all affected Louisiana parishes, retrieves hazard severity and social vulnerability data from federal public APIs, ranks parishes by a weighted composite need score, and generates a plain-language CSR allocation report with every figure cited back to its source.